hungovercoders-blog/datagriff/dataGriff/_posts/2023-03-11-cookie-consent/2023-03-11-cookie-consent.md

 ![GTM Consent Template Tag Add]({{ site.baseurl }}/assets/2023-03-11-cookie-consent/gtm-consent-template-tag-add-workspace.png)

 Go to Tags and add this new template as a tag called "Consent Mode".
 Set the Consent Command to be "Update", then configure the rest as below.
-Note that advertising and analytics are using our new variables that take their value originall from the klaro consent cookie.
+Note that advertising and analytics are using our new variables that take their value originally from the klaro consent cookie.
 We just set everything else to be denied for now as we are not using them.

 ![GTM Tag Consent Mode]({{ site.baseurl }}/assets/2023-03-11-cookie-consent/tag-consent-mode.png)